alexxfreitag/bootcamp-ignite/nodejs/finapi/README.md

 - [X] Should not be able to fetch statements from a non-existing account
 - [X] Should not be able to make a deposit to a non-existing account
 - [X] Should not be able to make a withdrawal from a non-existing account
-- [X] Should not be able to delete a non-existing account
+- [X] Should not be able to make a withdrawal when the balance is insufficient
-- [ ] Should not be able to make a withdrawal when the balance is insufficient
+- [] Should not be able to delete a non-existing account

 ---
 Made with 💜 by Alex Freitag